 Makes 4-6 depending on your moulds

-- Cube the butter and marzipan, and either leave out of fridge for an hour or use the microwave to soften a little.
+Cube the butter and marzipan, and either leave out of the fridge for an hour or use the microwave to soften a little.

-- Place butter, marzipan and caster sugar into a food processor (with the blade attachment) and process until smooth.
+Place the butter, marzipan and caster sugar into a food processor (with the blade attachment) and process until smooth.

-- Add the almond extract and vanilla bean paste and blitz again, briefly.
+Add the almond and vanilla extracts and blitz again, briefly.

-- Pour batter into muffin mould.
-We have a bendy rubber spatula that is perfect for making sure no batter is wasted.
+Pour batter into the muffin mould.
+We have a bendy rubber spatula that is perfect for making sure that no batter is wasted.

 The cakes are tasty served straight away, but develop an added moistness after a day and store well for up to a week.

-Nigella suggests serving with raspberries, pureed or stewed apples or creme fraiche and toasted flaked almonds but we thought they were wonderful just as they were.
+Nigella suggests serving her full size marzipan cake with raspberries, pureed or stewed apples or creme fraiche and toasted flaked almonds but we thought these little versions were wonderful plain too.